By Gordon Powers, Zoocasa

-Looking forward to relaxing a bit after closing the deal on that Toronto high-rise or townhouse in Hamilton?
+Looking forward to relaxing a bit after closing the deal on that Toronto townhouse or high-rise?
 Think again: There’s no better time to assess how you can take greater control of your finances, which are likely to be sorely tested in the coming months.

 Just what do we have here?

 Since you likely had a thorough home inspection done before you signed, now would be a good time to expand on that check up, looking for recommendations and suggestions for improving your new home.

 This is a great opportunity for new homeowners to learn more about roofs, water and ground sloping issues, as well as the need for major appliance and electrical upgrades – all of which can mean a ton of money, both now and in the future.
 Even those who’ve bought units in Toronto condos should brush up on what may be covered under warranty, what’s covered by their condo fees, and what they’re on the hook for.

 After such a major commitment, developing a spending plan can provide a shot in the arm for many households – particularly those where there are dissenting views as to where the money actually goes.

 It’s tough to closely scrutinize our spending habits, but the first year in a new home is a great place to start.
 Until recently, most of the financial decisions you’ve made were centred on your home purchase, like the cash you saved for a down payment or the type of mortgage you could get, but that’s all changed.
 Now it’s all about expenses.

 There are stacks of useful smartphone apps that can make logging expenses an effortless process.
 Your categories might look something like this:

 There it is in black and white: A detailed record of exactly how much money is going out of your household each month.
 Examine your spending in each category to see if there are areas in which you can do better given your recent move.